comp-physics/Scientific-Visualization/Tutorials/FFMPEG-cheat-sheet.md

 ```

 ## Dealing with an odd number of pixels
-Adding `-vf "pad=ceil(iw/2)*2:ceil(ih/2)*2"` to your FFMPEG command as shown below allows you to create a video from PNGs that are not an even number of pixels in height and/or width.
+Adding `-vf "pad=ceil(iw/2)*2:ceil(ih/2)*2"` to your FFMPEG command as shown below allows you to create a video from images that are not an even number of pixels in height and/or width.
 ```
 ffmpeg -r 30 -f image2 -i pic.%04d.png -vcodec libx264 -vf "pad=ceil(iw/2)*2:ceil(ih/2)*2" -crf 25  -pix_fmt yuv420p test.mp4
 ```